djangofullstack/chatwiz/README.md

 <h1>ChatWiz AI Project Overview</h1>

-<p>This project is about to ChatWiz, the ultimate chat app that combines human connection with advanced AI technology.
-Designed for seamless, secure, and smart communication, ChatGenius takes your messaging experience to the next level.
+<p>This project is about ChatWiz, the ultimate chat app that combines human connection with advanced AI technology.
+Designed for seamless, secure, and smart communication, ChatWiz takes your messaging experience to the next level.
 Chat in real-time, enjoy AI-powered features like smart replies and language translation, and stay connected with your world, effortlessly.
 Ready for some fun?
 Dive into awesome, AI-powered conversations with ChatWiz.
 Tap the button below and let's get chatting with friends, family, and our super cool AI buddy!</p>

 <h1></h1>
 <h1>HomeScreen</h1>